"Holy Father, keep them in your name that you have given me,

 Another important consideration is that there may be differences in theological expression of doctrine (UR-17), for example, as seen with the Eastern Christian Churches.
 However, the Decree concludes that in such cases, these various theological expressions are to be considered often as "mutually complementary rather than conflicting" (UR-17).
 An example where this concept may apply is the filioque clause in the Nicene Creed.

-Our beloved Pope John Paul II, who died April 2, 2005, continued the work of Christian unity begun with Pope John XXIII and the Second Vatican Council.
+Pope St. John Paul II, who died April 2, 2005, continued the work of Christian unity begun with Pope John XXIII and the Second Vatican Council.
 His message, first evident in his contribution to the Vatican II document, the Pastoral Constitution on the Church in the Modern World, has been consistent, that the answer to man's dignity and very identity in the modern world rests in Jesus Christ.

 Pope John Paul II, in his March 25, 1995 encyclical That All May Be One - Ut Unum Sint, addresses the common bonds among all Christians, with our Orthodox and Protestant brethren.
 He emphasizes our common bonds of unity in faith in Jesus Christ our Savior, Son of God the Father, who sent the Holy Spirit; Baptism; the New Testament of the Bible; and prayer, especially the Lord's Prayer, the Our Father.